SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 [image assetsSrc="js-application-design-patterns-08.png" /]

-- **Mediator**: this pattern is implemented by having a single object responsible for the communication between various other modules of the application to avoid too many direct relationships between components
+- **Mediator**: this pattern is implemented by having a **single object responsible** for the **communication** between various other modules of the application

+That way we avoid too many direct relationships between components.

 [image assetsSrc="js-application-design-patterns-09.png" /]

-- **Observer**: this is a pattern in which an object called **subject** maintains a list of dependant objects and notifies them of any state changes, usually through calling one of their methods
+- **Observer**: this is a pattern in which an object called **subject** maintains a list of **dependant** objects and notifies them of any state changes, usually through calling one of their methods

 The **Observer** pattern facilitates a good object-oriented design and promotes loose coupling.

 [image assetsSrc="js-application-design-patterns-10.png" /]

-- **Visitor** - this pattern is useful when there is a collection of objects and new functionality needs to be added to them without changing the objects themselves
+- **Visitor** - this pattern is useful when there is a **collection of objects** new functionality needs to be added to them without changing the objects themselves

 The new logic is added to a new object called the **visitor**.